abinit/abipy_book/abipy_book/bse/lesson_bse.md

 metalW_flow = build_bse_metallicW_flow(options=None)
 ```

-Let's assume we have already executed the flow and let's have a look at the results:
+Let's assume we have already executed the flow, and let's have a look at the results:

 ```{code-cell}
 with abilab.abiopen("flow_bse_metallicW/w0/t2/outdata/out_MDF.nc") as mdf_file: